ubergesundheit/esp8266-dht22-httppost/README.md

 ## The script

-The script is an adaption from [ok1cdj's DHT11 script](https://github.com/ok1cdj/ESP8266-LUA/blob/master/Thermometer-DHT11-Thingspeak/dht11.lua) for Thingspeak.
+Since the newer versions of nodemcu support DHT sensors natively, the code is very trivial.
+The rest of the code is taken from chk1.
+See the [README](https://github.com/chk1/esp8266-dht11-opensensemap/blob/master/README.md) of the base fork for more information.

-Configure your wifi SSID and password in `init.lua`, configure your [OpenSenseMap](http://opensensemap.org/) box id and temperature & humidity sensor ids in `dht11.lua`.
+Configure your wifi SSID and password in `init.lua`.

 Save both `init.lua` & `dht11.lua` on your device, then restart it.